FromSoft-Modding-Committee-FSMC/LawfulBlade/README.md

 * **What else, oh great Battenberg?**: Project and instance shortcuts, quick explorer navigation...
 The list honestly goes on and on.

+## Documentation
+You can find installation documentation for releases hosted on our [Sword of Moonlight](https://doc.swordofmoonlight.com) webserver.

 ## Other Included Projects
 Because of an extreme lack of will to create more repositories at the moment, a few other projects are included inside this one.